 Different Relief Options Under the Fresh Start Program

 The IRS Fresh Start Initiative provides several relief options, each designed to cater to different financial situations.
-These options include installment agreements, offers in compromise, and currently non-collectible status.
-Choosing the right option depends on the taxpayer’s specific circumstances, including the total amount owed and ability to repay the debt.
+These options include installment agreements, offers in compromise, and currently not collectible status.
+Choosing the right option depends on the taxpayer’s specific circumstances, including the total amount owed, the collection period, and whether they can realistically resolve the full tax debt.

 Knowing the pros and cons of each relief option helps in making an informed decision.
-For example, an installment agreement allows taxpayers to spread payments over time, while an offer in compromise may enable them to settle their tax debt for less than the full amount owed.
+For example, an installment agreement allows taxpayers to spread payments over time, including through extended installment agreements for longer repayment arrangements, while an offer in compromise may enable them to settle an entire tax bill for less than the full amount owed.
 Individuals can choose to pay their tax debt in a lump sum or over a period of months when opting for an Offer in Compromise.
-Currently non-collectible status suspends collection activities until the taxpayer’s financial situation improves.
+Currently not collectible status suspends collection activities when paying would prevent a taxpayer from covering essential living costs, until the taxpayer’s financial situation improves.

 Installment Agreements